LiasHisami/EEG_matlab_project_SoSe26/README.md

 The experiment contains two stimulation intensities: low-intensity and high-intensity stimulation

 The analysis currently compares the EEG response to these two conditions.
-If we have time, we can extend the analysis to H2 concerning standards/deviants in the roving paradigm.
+TODO: If we have time, we can extend the analysis to H2 concerning standards/deviants in the roving paradigm.

 ## Data